The most up-to-date version of the Charter can be found in the Sample Member Participation Agreement.

 b) The Associate Member and Security Community Individual Representative will serve a renewable one-year term coinciding with the regular annual OpenSSF General Member and TAC elections, respectively.

-c) The TAC Representative shall be the chairperson of the TAC, elected by the TAC shortly after the regular annual TAC election.
+c) The TAC Representative shall be the chairperson of the TAC.

 d) The representatives appointed by Premier Members, elected by General Members, and the Associate Member Representative each represent their respective Member organizations and may be replaced by their Member organization.